luizbezerra-pinheiro/Project_ML2/README.md

 Binary classification (Supervised Learning) by using batch learning.

 ### How should performance be measured?
-Is the performance aligned with the business objective?**

 The objective is to maximize our revenue by issuing credit to the clients.
 In other words, it can be seen as finding the maximum of true positives (trusted clients predicted as trusted) with few false positives (untrusted clients predicted as trusted).

-***First method (Hyphotetical revenue)***

-Since we don't have any information about the amount of credit issue that will be issued to the clients, we can consider the revenue obtained by the company as:
+Since we don't have any information about the amount of credit issue that will be issued to the clients, we can consider the revenue obtained by the bank as:

 - 1, for each true positives
 - -1, for each false positives